Southern Blue Whiting

-The SBW 6B, SBW 6I and SBW 6R trawl fisheries have been MSC certified since 2012 and are undergoing re-assessment in 2019.
+The SBW 6B and SBW 6I trawl fisheries have been MSC certified since 2012 and passed their annual audit in 2019.

 DWG undertakes to make all non-confidential information that is provided to the Conformance Assessment Body publicly available on this webpage to ensure all documents are easily accessible by all participants.